jmay137/James-May-Engineering-Portfolio/About Me.md

 Avionics Engineer
 (August 2018 - Present)

-- Hardware design for ground station
+- Developed power module for a backplane flight computer in Altium, supported from design through implementation
 - Configuration/integration of COTS avionics systems